 <dependency> <groupId>org.threeten</groupId> <artifactId>threetenbp</artifactId> <version>1.3.1</version> </dependency>

 8.2.
 Joda-Time Library

 Another alternative for Java 8 Date and Time library is Joda-Time library.
-In fact Java 8 Date Time APIs has been led jointly by the author of Joda-Time library (Stephen Colebourne) and Oracle.
-This library provides pretty much all capabilities that is supported in Java 8 Date Time project.
-The Artifact can be found in the maven central by including the below pom dependency in your project:
+In fact, the Java 8 Date/Time API has been led jointly by the author of Joda-Time library (Stephen Colebourne) and Oracle.
+This library provides pretty much all capabilities that are supported in the Java 8 Date/Time project.

 <dependency> <groupId>joda-time</groupId> <artifactId>joda-time</artifactId> <version>2.9.4</version> </dependency>

 Java 8 provides a rich set of APIs with consistent API design for easier development.